Kaliumhexacyanoferrat/GenHTTP/CONTRIBUTING.md

 Project | Description
 --- | ---
 `GenHTTP.Api` | Public interface of the GenHTTP webserver.
 Contains types that are useful for all kind of content providers.
 Specific types and references to 3rd party libraries are not allowed here.
-`GenHTTP.Core` | The actual implementation of the webserver.
-References to 3rd party libraries or other modules besides GenHTTP.Modules.Core are not allowed.
+`GenHTTP.Engine` | The actual implementation of the webserver.
+References to 3rd party libraries or complex modules (e.g. `GenHTTP.Modules.Websites`) are not allowed.
-`GenHTTP.Modules.Core` | Basic routers and content providers that are automatically available when referencing the core library.
-References to 3rd party libraries or other modules are not allowed.
 `GenHTTP.Modules.*` | Additional modules that can be used to add functionality to the webserver.
 References to 3rd party libraries are allowed.
-Must not reference GenHTTP.Core to stay independent from the server implementation.
+Must not reference `GenHTTP.Engine` to stay independent from the server implementation.

 ## Adding Modules